websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/creating-and-managing-asset-libraries.md

 * **Asset Library Member**: This role grants basic permissions and is automatically assigned to Users who belong to an Asset Library.

-* **Asset Library Connected Site Member**: This role is automatically assigned to members of a connected Site. <!--does this role come with any permissions?
-Do its permissions depend on how their Site's connection to a Library is configured? -->
+* **Asset Library Connected Site Member**: This role is automatically assigned to members of a connected Site.

 * **Asset Library Content Reviewer**: This role grants permissions necessary for reviewing content in a workflow.